Ford Mustang Mach-E vs Tesla Model Y: The Original Rivalry - ThinkEV Canada comparison

 Preconditioning — warming the battery and cabin while plugged in before departure — is available on both cars through their respective apps.
 This is the single most impactful thing you can do for winter range and charging speed.
 Both apps work reliably for this purpose.

-One practical winter advantage for the Model Y: Tesla's Supercharger route planning preconditions the battery automatically when you navigate to a Supercharger, so the battery arrives at optimal temperature for fast charging.
+One practical winter advantage for the Model Y: Tesla's Supercharger route planning preconditions the battery automatically when you work through to a Supercharger, so the battery arrives at optimal temperature for fast charging.
 The Mach-E can precondition too, but it's less integrated into the navigation system.

 VERDICT